 The universal formation is made to maintain balance of the world.
 The set of other planets are illusions for us, we are not meant to visit these places.
 We took birth on this Mrityulok due to our past deeds.
 Good deeds of billions of years made it possible for us to be born as human beings.
 Remember there are more than 8.4 million of Yonis that we crossed (some take re-births in the same yoni multiple times to fulfill the conditions that arose from the Prarabdh) before attaining human form.
 Our world is created to give us some experiences of heaven, hell and divine beings in slightest manner so that we are already aware how the sinners will be treated in hell or how pious beings are regarded in heaven.
 We are made aware so that we do not commit sins.

-Sinners who have committed more than one of the sins listed below will be sent to all the various hells designed for such sins.
-Once the period for a sin ends, the other will begin.
+Sinners who have committed more than one of the sins listed below would be sent to the hells designed for such sins.
+Once the punishment period for a particular sin ends, the other begins.
 Some of these Naraks (Hells) have different punishments for the same sins.
-In the case of Adultery, sinners will go through all the levels of Narakas intended for the sin of Adultery.
+In the case of Adultery, sinners go through all the levels of Narakas intended for the sin of Adultery.

 There are 400,000 types of hell.
 No one dies in most of the hells, they remain alive to feel the immense pain they are tortured for.
 In few of the other hells, if they die, they are again made alive to punish, it is repeated, till they complete the punishment period.

 - 1 Garuda Purana Punishments and Earthly Life

 - 1.1 This Life is Precious, Lead it Like a Vedic Human

 - 1.2 Garuda Purana: The anti-Vedic Acts are Signs of Sins

 - 1.3 Garud Puran: Major types of Narakas (hells) and Punishments

 - 1.3.1 You do not Rob Other’s Wealth or Else face Tamisram